AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 >
 >For the full details of AEM Screens as a Cloud Service, see the [Additional Resources](#additional-resources) section at the end of this document.

 By installing the AEM Reference Demos Add-On, you automatically have We.Cafe content for AEM Screens available to you in your demo authoring environment.
-The steps described in the [Configure Demo Content](#configure-content) allow you to enable the full AEM Screens experience by publishing that content and deploying to media players etc.
+The steps described in the [Deploy a Demo Screens Project](#deploy-project) allow you to enable the full AEM Screens experience by publishing that content and deploying to media players etc.

 ## Understand the Demo Content {#demo-content}